lbnl-science-it/LRC101_Training_Jan2023/slides.md

 ![w:700 center](figures/FileZella.png)
 <style scoped>section { font-size: 22px; }</style>
 Click on connect to access Lawrencium for file transfer.
-Enter your username and password(same LRC credentials) in the pop-up window.
+Enter your username and password (LRC credentials) in the pop-up window.
-Once the coneection is estblished, you are ready to drag and drop files to/from lawrencium.
+Once the connection is established, you are ready to drag and drop files to/from lawrencium.

 ---